GatevEH/Alumni-Website/README.md

 There are two main roles in the app: Administrator and Alumni.

 Administrators can:
-- approve Alumni's registration requests;
+- approve registration requests from Alumni;
 - add specialties from which the users can select when registering in the system;
 - view all users.